PubInv/Ox/README.md

 ![valve-contamination](docs/img/valve_contamination.jpg)

 A compact and low-cost intercooler was built from 1 meter (3 feet) of copper gas pipe and a 120mm 12V fan.
 The surface area of the copper that is exposed to the fan was maximized using a spiral shape.
 Droplets of water were observed after the intercooler which demonstrates that the water vapour is still present after the coalescing filter.
-The water is directed into a resoivor with a 2/2 valve on the end - this should be replaced with an automatic drain in the future to minimize maintenance.
+The water is directed into a reservoir with a 2/2 valve on the end - this should be replaced with an automatic drain in the future to minimize maintenance.

 ![intercooler](docs/img/intercooler.jpg)

-Various configurations of the equilizing valve have been tried and the low pressure of the circuit may allow for the 2 brass valves to be reduced to 1.
+Various configurations of the equalizing valve have been tried and the low pressure of the circuit may allow for the 2 brass valves to be reduced to 1.

 A power issue was encountered with the 12V power regulator which needs further investigation.
 Space for 2 additional valves has also been added to the circuit board.